-In addition to the instruments named above, the Company makes fair value measurements in connection with its assets and liabilities classified as held for sale related to the Fruit and Danival businesses as of September 30, 2020 and June 30, 2020, respectively, as these balances represent the estimated fair value, less costs to sell.
+In addition to the instruments named above, the Company makes fair value measurements in connection with its assets and liabilities classified as held for sale, as these balances represent the estimated fair value, less costs to sell (See Note 4, Assets Held for Sale and Discontinued Operations).
 The Company also makes fair value measurements in connection with its interim and annual goodwill and tradename impairment testing.
 These measurements fall into Level 3 of the fair value hierarchy (See Note 8, Goodwill and Other Intangible Assets).